-- Visitors from Ireland and New Zealand are entitled to public hospital care and PBS drugs, and should present their passports before treatment as they are not issued with Medicare cards. - Visitors from Italy and Malta are covered for a period of six months only.
+- Visitors from Ireland and New Zealand are entitled to public hospital care and PBS drugs only, and should present their passports before treatment as they are not issued with Medicare cards. - Visitors from Italy and Malta are covered for a period of six months only.

 The Agreements do not cover treatment as a private patient in a public or private hospital.
 People visiting Australia for the purpose of receiving treatment are not covered.
-Visitors from New Zealand and the Republic of Ireland are NOT entitled to optometric treatment under a RHCA and all other RHCA visitors are only entitled to immediately necessary treatment.
+Visitors from New Zealand and the Republic of Ireland are NOT entitled to optometric treatment under a RHCA.

 O.5.
-BENEFITS FOR SERVICES BY PARTICIPATING OPTOMETRISTS

-What services are covered?
+BENEFITS FOR SERVICES BY PARTICIPATING OPTOMETRISTS What services are covered?

-The services coming within the scope of the optometric benefit arrangements are those clinically relevant services ordinarily rendered by the optometrist in relation to a consultation on ocular or vision problems or related procedures.
-The Health Insurance Act 1973, defines a 'clinically relevant service' as a service rendered by an optometrist that is generally accepted in the optometric profession as being necessary for the appropriate treatment of the patient to whom it is rendered.
+The Health Insurance Act 1973 stipulates that Medicare benefits are payable for professional services.
+The professional services coming within the scope of the optometric benefit arrangements are those clinically relevant services ordinarily rendered by the optometrist in relation to a consultation on ocular or vision problems or related procedures.
+The Health Insurance Act 1973 defines a 'clinically relevant service' as a service rendered by an optometrist that is generally accepted in the optometrical profession as being necessary for the appropriate treatment of the patient to whom it is rendered.